SanderMertens/flecs/README.md

 ECS_ENTITY(world, MyEntity, Point);
 ```

-Components, systems, tasks, families and prefabs automatically register the `EcsId` component when they are created, and can thus be looked up with `ecs_lookup`.
+Components, systems, tasks, types and prefabs automatically register the `EcsId` component when they are created, and can thus be looked up with `ecs_lookup`.

 ### Task
 A task is a system that has no interest expression.
 Tasks are run once every frame.
 Tasks are defined the same way as normal systems, but instead of an interest expression, you specify `0`: